Anisha2709/Exp-2/README.md

 # Exp - 2 LIBRARY MANAGEMENT SYSTEM

+# AIM:
-# AIM:All UML models for the Library Management System designed and presented using StarUML.
+All UML models for the Library Management System designed and presented using StarUML.

 # SRS (Procedure):
 ### Step 1: Problem Identification